 Microsoft Azure is one of the fastest-rising cloud solution providers and with their enriched history of building products, Microsoft has created a knowledge hub to help build cloud solution architecture.
 This blog enlists 5 steps you should know about building cloud solution architecture on Azure.

 Azure Architecture Center provides a centralized place for architecting solutions on Azure using established patterns and practices.
 The below diagram depicts the five-step process to follow when building cloud architecture on Azure:

 Step 1 – Choose Architecture Style

-- First step is to choose the architecture style based on the application & system context, current requreiemtns, business expectations & industry domain, and current organizational context.
+- The first step is to choose the architecture style based on the application & system context, current requirements, business expectations & industry domain, and current organizational context.

-- Architecture style establishes the guardails and boundaries to operate for system or application architecture.
+- Architecture style establishes the guardrails and boundaries to operate for system or application architecture.

-- Architecture design principles outlines key design principles to consider when designing Azure applications.
-Click here for more details
+- Architecture design principles outline key design principles to consider when designing Azure applications.
+Click here for more details.

 |Architecture Style||Applicability Scenarios|

 |Layered architecture||The traditional style evolved over the decade for web applications|

 |Web-Queue-Worker||Simple domain with resource-intensive applications to decouple backend & frontend using async messaging|